gempro/uniwebif/README.md

 Requirements on Server/Webspace:

-- Apache with activated PHP
+- Webserver like Apache2 with activated PHP
 - Activated mysqli module for the SQL Database
 - Activated allow_url_fopen for the usage from file_get_contents, to get the XML files from Receiver